 Microsoft WordGoogle Doc

-Before you even think about sketching a business meeting agenda, ask yourself: what’s the point?
-No, not in a fatigued or existential sense.
-But you do need to question why you are planning a meeting.
+Before you even think about sketching a conference call agenda, ask yourself: what key things are we try to achieve as a team?
+You do need to question why you are planning a meeting.
 What has made you think a meeting needs to take place?

-By identifying this need, you’ve taken the first and most crucial step toward a business meeting agenda.
+By identifying this need, you’ve taken the first and most crucial step toward a conference call agenda.
 That is having a clear objective.
 It sounds obvious, and it’s easy to skip.
 You might wearily think ‘because we have monthly recaps’.
 That’s not good enough, though.
-Without a defined goal, you can’t create a focused and effective business meeting agenda.
-Instead, it will be haphazard and purposeless, confirming everyone’s ideas that meetings eat into productivity.
+Without a defined goal, you can’t create a focused and effective agenda.
+Instead, it will be haphazard and without purpose.

 What’s standing between the present situation and the objective?